 Ottawa Fringe Theatre Creators’ Reserve

-Once again the Ottawa Fringe Festival is serving as a third-party recommender
+The Ottawa Fringe Festival is serves as a third-party recommender

 for the Ontario Arts Council’s Theatre Creators’ Reserve Program.